 Containment rate

-The containment rate measures the percentage of inquiries resolved by the retail chatbot without human intervention.
 A high containment rate typically indicates that the retail chatbot is successfully managing routine interactions, reducing the workload on human employees.

 Conversion rate

-This metric tracks the percentage of chatbot interactions that lead to a completed sale or a desired action, like:
+The conversion rate tracks the percentage of chatbot interactions that lead to a completed sale or a desired action, like:

 - Signing up for a newsletter